KChen-lab/Monopogen/README.md

 ### ld refinement on putative somatic SNVs ###
 One advantage of Monopogen is to extend the machinery of LD refinement from human population level to cell population level.
 Users need to prepare for the cell barcode file [CB_7K.maester_scRNA.csv](https://drive.google.com/file/d/1LhNYpU194kaBevW5nd2ORX7qO3pigQOH/view?usp=share_link).
 The cell barcode file includes two column: 1) cell barcode; 2 number of reads detected in each cell.
 This could be from cell ranger/Seurat.
 You can select top cells (1K~10K) with high reads detected.
 There are three steps `featureInfo`, `cellScan`, and `LDrefinement` to call putative somatic SNVs.
 Here we show the step one by one.

-To extract the feature information from sequencing data, we need to run (this step will take ~20s)
+To extract the feature information from sequencing data, we need to run (this step will take ~20s).
+Note, the option `-t` enables users to run mulitple chromosome simultaneously.
+Set `-t=1` if you are working on only one chromosome.
 ```
 python  ${path}/src/Monopogen.py  somatic  \
     -a   ${path}/apps  -r  region.lst  -t 1 \